jesusfar/scatchbling-ddd-api/README.md

-# Scatchbling API
+# Scatchbling DDD API

 This is a basic Restful API, inspired in concepts of Domain Driven Design.

-This project was write in pure php for http routing and controllers, and it is inspired in modern php micro-frameworks.
+This project was write in pure PHP for HTTP routing and controllers, and it is inspired in modern PHP micro-frameworks.

 ### How to run: